-The school day begins at 8:30 A.M.
-The doors open at 8:00 A.M.
-Children arriving prior to 8:00A.M. will be placed into the before-school program, thus resulting in a fee for care.
-Upon arrival at 8:00am, children are to go to their respective classrooms to take care of their memory work, pencil sharpening, and other things as teachers require.
+The school day begins at 8:15 AM.
+The doors open at 7:50 AM.
+Children arriving prior to 7:50 AM. will be placed into the before-school program, thus resulting in a fee for care.
+Upon arrival at 7:50 AM, children are to go to their respective classrooms to take care of their memory work, pencil sharpening, and other things as teachers require.
 The playground is not supervised prior to the beginning of the school day.
 The children are required to remain inside.
-The school day ends at 3:30 P.M.
-Again the playground is not supervised after school and the children are required to remain inside until their ride comes.
-Parents are required to come to the classroom to pick up their children.
-Children who are walking home should leave immediately after they have been excused.
-If your child needs to arrive at school earlier than 8:00 A.M. or stay later than 3:45 P.M. then they will be placed into our daycare/latch key program.
+The school day ends at 3:30 PM.
+The playground is not supervised after school and the children are required to remain inside until their ride comes.
+If your child needs to arrive at school earlier than 7:50 AM or stay later than 3:45 PM they will be placed into our daycare/latch key program.
 Parents will be billed monthly for use of the before/after school program.
-If some special arrangements have been made to pick up your child, a note should be sent to the classroom teacher, for example, if an aunt or grandparent is picking up the child, or if they are to walk somewhere when they normally have a ride.
+If special arrangements have been made to pick up your child, a note or email should be sent to the classroom teacher, for example, if an aunt or grandparent is picking up, or if they are to walk somewhere when they normally have a ride.